Holland Community Opera Fellowship Application

 I'm a singer, are there mainstage performance opportunities?

 Because the role of the Fellow is to be a resource and provide a consistent, meaningful presence in the community, they are not scheduled in mainstage productions.
 That type of commitment would pull the Fellow away from the primary purpose of them being here.
-Fellows do perform throughout the year in a variety of venues, including concerts and performances with community partners like Omaha Area Youth Orchestra, recital series at galleries and museums, and concerts as part of Opera Omaha’s programming like ONE Festival.
-Additionally, the Fellow performs as a Principal Artist in Opera Outdoors, the company’s annual outdoor staged performance, and in the past have been Featured Artists in an concert series with contemporary composers.
+Fellows may perform throughout the year in a variety of venues, including concerts and performances with community partners like Omaha Area Youth Orchestra, and concerts as part of Opera Omaha’s programming like Opera to Go and Opera Outdoors.

 What is the compensation?